 Physical tests, like heartbeat monitoring and keystroke dynamics, are also considered biometric data.

-Similarly, the collection of genetic data (other than that processed by an individual GP or health professional for the provision of healthcare direct to the data subject) is subject to a DPIA.
+Similarly, the collection of genetic data (other than that processed by an individual GP or health professional for the provision of healthcare directly to the data subject) is subject to a DPIA.

 This includes data processed to perform medical diagnoses, DNA testing or medical research.